-From a public health standpoint, timely detection of diabetic eye disease is one of the most cost-effective health procedures available to avoid the burden of vision loss .
-Huge efforts are being made to screen for sight-threatening diabetic retinopathy (DR) , but the best intervention remains to prevent the onset of diabetes .
+From a public health standpoint, timely detection of diabetic eye disease is one of the most cost-effective health procedures available to avoid the burden of vision loss [1].
+Huge efforts are being made to screen for sight-threatening diabetic retinopathy (DR) [1, 2], but the best intervention remains to prevent the onset of diabetes [1].

-DR affects nearly 100 million people worldwide , corresponding to approximately one-third of all people with diabetes.
-Type 2 diabetes accounts for 85 %-95 % of diabetes cases and it can be avoided often by healthy life choices .
+DR affects nearly 100 million people worldwide [3], corresponding to approximately onethird of all people with diabetes.
+Type 2 diabetes accounts for 85%-95% of diabetes cases and it can be avoided often by healthy life choices [4].
 Strategies to promote adherence to such choices would benefit from reliable, large-scale screening methods that identify and allow follow-up of people at risk of type 2 diabetes, i.e., those with overweight, obesity or metabolic syndrome, but still without diabetes.
-Ultimately, predicting risk factors of developing type 2 diabetes should mitigate the risk of developing complications like DR. The screening method to be developed must overcome the limitations of the current gold standard tests, particularly the A1C and the 2-hour post-challenge glucose tests that both require fasting, and it should be based on a reliable biomarker of the silent installation of type 2 diabetes.
+Ultimately, predicting risk factors of developing type 2 diabetes should mitigate the risk of developing complications like DR.

+The screening method to be developed must overcome the limitations of the current gold standard tests, particularly the A_1C [5] and the 2-hour post-challenge glucose tests [6], which are both invasive and require fasting.
+A_1C , in addition, does not always reflect or predict the burden of diabetes and fails to account for hypoglycaemia and glucose variability [7, 8].
+The new screening method should also be based on a reliable biomarker of the silent installation of type 2 diabetes.

 An appealing candidate is spontaneous retinal oscillations.
-Spontaneous neural oscillations have proven being biomarkers for neurodegenerative diseases and diabetes is one of them .
-Spontaneous brain activity changes with diabetes , but also with obesity 10-14.
-Notably, retinal neurons can produce spontaneous activities 15-27 and neurodegenerative retinas showed altered patterns of spontaneous activity 28-30, including in diabetes conditions .
+Spontaneous neural oscillations have proven being biomarkers for neurodegenerative diseases [9] and diabetes is one of them [10].
+Spontaneous brain activity changes with diabetes [11], but also with obesity [12-16].
+Notably, retinal neurons can produce spontaneous activities [17-29] and neurodegenerative retinas showed altered patterns of spontaneous activity [30-32], including in diabetes conditions [33].

-Here we propose a diagnostic prediction method for early risk factors of DR based on the non-invasive recording of spontaneous retinal oscillations using a simple, yet meaningful non-evoked electroretinogram (ERG) protocol.
-ERG is the only clinical objective test recommended by the International Society for Clinical Electrophysiology of Vision to stage early DR, before vascular changes are apparent, and its clinical application has significantly improved with the commercial introduction of non-invasive, portative, and non-mydriatic ERG devices .
+Here we propose a diagnostic prediction method for early risk factors of type 2 diabetes and thereby DR, based on the non-invasive recording of spontaneous retinal oscillations using a simple, yet meaningful non-evoked electroretinogram (ERG) protocol.
+ERG is the only clinical objective test recommended by the International Society for Clinical Electrophysiology of Vision to stage early DR [34], before vascular changes are apparent, and its clinical application has significantly improved with the commercial introduction of non-invasive, portative, and non-mydriatic ERG devices [35].
 Nonetheless, ERG has always been based on the response of retinal cells to a flash of light and never under spontaneous conditions.
-We found that spontaneous ERG signals of 1-minute duration are differentially altered in rodent models of obesity and early diabetes, allowing their discrimination by a random forest-based prediction model.
-The model also predicts the evolution of the diabetes model and risk factors for DR in humans, including overweight, obesity, metabolic syndrome, and diabetes.
+We found that spontaneous ERG signals are differentially altered in rodent models of obesity and prediabetes, allowing their discrimination by a random forest-based prediction model.
+The model also predicts the evolution of the diabetes model and risk factors for DR in humans, including overweight, obesity, and metabolic syndrome.
 Our algorithm can be coupled with spontaneous ERG signals from different sensors.
 Principal component and discriminant analysis revealed slow ERG frequencies as main discriminators for our predictive model.
 Together, our study shows that spontaneous ERG signals are intimately linked to systemic metabolic status and demonstrates their use to screen people for preventable stages of DR.